-Can agents sell inside the Illinois health insurance marketplace and get a commission?
+Can Insurance Agents & Brokers sell inside the Illinois health insurance marketplace and get a commission?

 Yes, agents and brokers may sell (and receive commission on) Marketplace Qualified Health Plans using either the Marketplace website or individual issuer websites.
-Agents and brokers are required to register with the federal Center for Medicare and Medicaid Services (CMS) in order to sell individual plans; CMS also encourages agents and brokers exclusively working in the small group (SHOP) market to register.
-The federal registration process is expected to begin in the summer of 2013 and will include three steps: (1) verifying the agent or broker’s identity; (2) taking a federal online training course; and (3) agreeing to comply with federal and state laws, rules, standards and policies, including those related to privacy and security.
-After the three steps are completed, the agent or broker will be given a unique identification number which will be included on the application of any consumer they assist in enrolling into an Illinois Health Insurance Marketplace plan.
-The commission for the enrollments will be received directly from the issuer.
-For more information about how agents and brokers can participate in the Illinois Marketplace (and other Federally Facilitated and State Partnership Marketplaces), please visit "Resources for Agents and Brokers in the Health Insurance Marketplace
+To do this, they must be licensed in good standing in the state they wish to sell in, and are required to register with the federal Center for Medicare and Medicaid Services (CMS) in order to sell individual plans; CMS also encourages agents and brokers exclusively working in the small group (SHOP) market to register.
+The commission for the enrollments will be received directly from the issuer – enrollees will pay the same premium if they work with a broker, navigator or on their own.
+For more information about how agents and brokers can participate in the Illinois Marketplace (and other Federally Facilitated and State Partnership Marketplaces), visit "Resources for Agents and Brokers in the Marketplace